Suneeta’s dream

 Interview with a woman living in rural India

 “The technique of spinning is a skill which I inherited from my mother.
 It was considered an asset, something a girl needed to master so she would be able to take care of an income on her own,” says Suneeta.
 “I learned how to spin at the age of six.”
 Suneeta, now 42 years old, spins organic cotton yarns for SPOKSS in the state of Uttar Pradesh.
-She works on the so-called kesan charkha, a ‘farmers’ spinning tool’, which is foldable and easy to carry.
+She works on the so-called kisan charkha, a ‘farmers’ spinning tool’, which is foldable and easy to carry.

 A life changing opportunity